Chemical Inventory Program

 List the physical state under normal storage conditions.

 What state are products in aerosols cans?

-Based on Transport of Dangerous Goods Regulations, aerosols should be listed as a gas.
+According to Transportation of Dangerous Goods Regulations, aerosols should be listed as a gas.

 What physical state is grease?